praxis/praxis-site/docs/reference/extensions/pagination-plugin.md

 ### Cursor-based Pagination

-Cursor-based pagination is usually a more deterministic way to traverse an entire collection.
+Cursor-based pagination is usually a more deterministic way to traverse an entire collection (independent from DB internals).
 However, this type of pagination does not allow jumping directly to any page of the collection as it requires you to know the last seen value.

 This pagination type is enabled by utilizing the `by` parameter: